 - For the standing version: Place your back against a wall, feet shoulder-width apart, and bend your knees slightly.
 Then, with your hands on your hips, push your pelvis forward, tucking in your behind.
 Hold, relax, and repeat three to five times, building up to 10 reps.

-4. Labor exercise: Prenatal yoga
+4. Prenatal yoga

-Why it helps: Researchers have found that pregnant women who did yoga during their pregnancy reported feeling more comfortable during labor.
+Researchers have found that pregnant women who did yoga during their pregnancy reported feeling more comfortable during labor.
 Even after your baby is born, yoga is full of exercises that can help ease tension.

-How to: If you’re unsure how to get started, find a studio near you.
+If you’re unsure how to get started, find a studio near you.
 If you’re taking a regular yoga class instead of prenatal, let your instructor know you’re pregnant so you can participate with pregnancy modifications.

 Those are four preparing-for-labor exercises to help you get ready for the big day.
 Give ‘em a whirl and see how you feel.
 Curious about other ways you can prep for birth?
 We’ve compiled some additional tips to help you be as prepared as possible.